Locations

 Deactivating a Location

 Set a location to inactive when you no longer operate there.
-Inactive locations remain in the system for historical records but won't appear in dropdown menus when building new trips or products.
+Inactive locations remain in the system for historical records but do not appear in dropdown menus when building new trips or products.